How to Paint Wood Paneling

 Step 3: Prime the walls

 Here is where it can get tricky: the width of your paneling and the depth of the grooves will determine the best way to apply your primer and paint.
 The walls I recently painted were 2.5” pine boards, so a 2-3” angled brush proved to be the easiest way to apply the primer.

 To prime into the grooves in your paneled walls, you will likely need to paint along each groove with a brush.
 If your grooves are close together, like mine were, then it may make sense to simply paint the flat portions with the brush while you paint the grooves.

 If your spaces between the grooves are especially large, though, it may make better sense to paint the grooves with a brush and then roll the walls for the flat portions.
 Either way, you want to prime everything.

-Warning: do NOT simply overload a roller with primer in order to get it into the grooves.
+Warning: do NOT simply overload a paint roller with primer in order to get it into the grooves.
 As always, you want to paint with thin coats.
 On paneled walls it is even more important because too much paint will get caught in the grooves and cause drips everywhere on your walls.

 You also need to be sure to use that angled brush to get paint down into the cracks where the panels or planks meet the trim, especially along the baseboard.